tcui-pitt/FBMSP/README.md

 FBMSP Case Study and Numerics

-This repository contains an R Notebook that produces the figures and tables associated with Section 5: Case Study — Setting Mortgage Interest Rates from the Feature-Based Market Segmentation & Pricing (FBMSP) research.
+This repository contains an:
+1. Case_Study_Code.Rmd - An R Notebook that produces the figures and tables associated with Section 5: Case Study — Setting Mortgage Interest Rates from the Feature-Based Market Segmentation & Pricing (FBMSP) research.
+2. Fig.3.Rmd - An R Notebook that produces Figure 3
+3. Fig.4.Rmd - An R Notebook that produced Figure 4
+4. HMDA.csv - A csv file that contains the data downloaded from the Home Mortgage Disclosure Act (HMDA) website, https://ffiec.cfpb.gov/ in 2020.

 Overview